VikaVolkova/emoji-recognition/README.md

 The accuracy of the AI analysis depends on a rigorous and consistent pipeline.

 1.  **Data Collection:** A custom data collection tool was built into the React app.
-This allowed for the rapid creation of a large, high-quality, and consistent dataset of drawings for each class (e.g., "heart", "bow").
+This allowe the rapid creation of a high-quality, and consistent dataset of drawings for each class.

 2.  **Data Pre-processing (Python/Colab):** Before training, every image in the dataset went through a critical pre-processing script: